-- Policy 4.46.
+Policy 4.46.
 Historic and cultural resource protection.
-Protect and encourage the restoration of historic buildings, places, and districts that contribute to the distinctive character and history of Portland's evolving urban environment. - Policy 4.47.
+Protect and encourage the restoration of historic buildings, places, and districts that contribute to the distinctive character and history of Portland's evolving urban environment.

+Policy 4.47.
 State and federal historic resource support.
-Advocate for state and federal policies, programs, and legislation that would enable stronger historic resource designations, protections, and rehabilitation programs. - Policy 4.48.
+Advocate for state and federal policies, programs, and legislation that would enable stronger historic resource designations, protections, and rehabilitation programs.

+Policy 4.48.
 Continuity with established patterns.
-Encourage development that fills in vacant and underutilized gaps within the established urban fabric, while preserving and complementing historic resources. - Policy 4.49.
+Encourage development that fills in vacant and underutilized gaps within the established urban fabric, while preserving and complementing historic resources.

+Policy 4.49.
 Resolution of conflicts.
 Adopt and periodically update design guidelines for unique historic districts.
-Refine base zoning in historic districts to consider the character of the historic resources in the district. - Policy 4.50.
+Refine base zoning in historic districts to consider the character of the historic resources in the district.

+Policy 4.50.
 Demolition.
 Protect historic resources from demolition.
-Provide opportunities for public comment, and encourage pursuit of alternatives to demolition or other actions that mitigate for the loss - Policy 4.51.
+Provide opportunities for public comment, and encourage pursuit of alternatives to demolition or other actions that mitigate for the loss.

+Policy 4.51.
 City-owned historic resources.
-Maintain City-owned historic resources with necessary upkeep and repair. - Policy 4.52.
+Maintain City-owned historic resources with necessary upkeep and repair.

+Policy 4.52.
 Historic Resources Inventory.
-Maintain and periodically update Portland's Historic Resources Inventory to inform historic and cultural resource preservation strategies. - Policy 4.53.
+Maintain and periodically update Portland's Historic Resources Inventory to inform historic and cultural resource preservation strategies.

+Policy 4.53.
 Preservation equity.
-Expand historic preservation inventories, regulations, and programs to encourage historic preservation in areas and in communities that have not benefited from past historic preservation efforts, especially in areas with high concentrations of under-served and/or under-represented people. - Policy 4.54.
+Expand historic preservation inventories, regulations, and programs to encourage historic preservation in areas and in communities that have not benefited from past historic preservation efforts, especially in areas with high concentrations of under-served and/or under-represented people.

+Policy 4.54.
 Cultural diversity.
-Work with Portland's diverse communities to identify and preserve places of historic and cultural significance. - Policy 4.55.
+Work with Portland's diverse communities to identify and preserve places of historic and cultural significance.

+Policy 4.55.
 Cultural and social significance.
 Encourage awareness and appreciation of cultural diversity and the social significance of historic places and their roles in enhancing community identity and sense of place.

-- Policy 4.56.
+Policy 4.56.
 Community structures.
-Encourage the adaptive reuse of historic community structures, such as former schools, meeting halls, and places of worship, for arts, cultural, and community uses that continue their role as anchors for community and culture. - Policy 4.57.
+Encourage the adaptive reuse of historic community structures, such as former schools, meeting halls, and places of worship, for arts, cultural, and community uses that continue their role as anchors for community and culture.

+Policy 4.57.
 Economic viability.
-Provide options for financial and regulatory incentives to allow for the productive, reasonable, and adaptive reuse of historic resources. - Policy 4.58.
+Provide options for financial and regulatory incentives to allow for the productive, reasonable, and adaptive reuse of historic resources.

+Policy 4.58.
 Archaeological resources.
 Protect and preserve archaeological resources, especially those sites and objects associated with Native American cultures.
-Work in partnership with Sovereign tribes, Native American communities, and the state to protect against disturbance to Native American archaeological resources. - 82.
-Finding: These policies address historic and cultural resources.
-The resources from the 13th Amendment are specifically targeted to address past urban renewal practices in this diverse, culturally significant community.
-The Portland Housing Bureau has initiated a Preference Policy that provides preference to those who have been displaced in the ICURA and this Preference Policy will be employed in the use of the additional funds.
-The resources to be used by Prosper Portland are targeted to creating a Cultural Business Hub in the ICURA.
-The criteria for this project include fostering multigenerational wealth creation through property ownership and through business ownership providing commercial space for small business owned by African American and other people of color.
-The development will be guided by the North/Northeast Community Development Initiative and the Portland Housing Bureau's North/Northeast Housing Strategy which are intended to address losses of historic resources in the Interstate Corridor Urban Renewal Area.
+Work in partnership with Sovereign tribes, Native American communities, and the state to protect against disturbance to Native American archaeological resources.

+82. Finding: These policies address historic and cultural resources.
+The 13th Amendment is not applicable to these policies as it does not change this section of the Comprehensive Plan.
+The development will be guided by the North/Northeast Community Development Initiative and will address losses of historic resources in the Interstate Corridor Urban Renewal Area.